 Fixed-Income Markets for Government Issuers

 The focus of this topic is on understanding funding choices made by sovereign and non-sovereign governments, quasi-government entities, and supranational agencies.
-Candidates are expected to describe these funding choices.
-Furthermore, the topic involves contrasting the issuance and trading of government and corporate fixed-income instruments.
+You are expected to describe these funding choices.
+The topic also involves contrasting the issuance and trading of government and corporate fixed-income instruments.

 Yield and Yield Spread Measures: Fixed Rate Bonds and Floating Rate Instruments